International Female Ride Day FAQS

 Why did you decide to use the term “female” and not “woman” or “girl”?

 - This decision came from much deliberation and thought as we wanted to find the right terminology for this campaign.
 Conclusively we felt the term ‘female’ represented a modern contemporary tone while encompassing all definitions, so to speak, of women.
 Lady, gal, woman, girl, chick, biker-babe, diva, biker mama and so on.
-The term female ensured we covered the entire gamut of ages and occupations of women even titles such as Miss, Mrs. and Ms. It is common in Europe to use the term “female” and this is where MOTORESS was born.
-Female is a modern stylized term captivating the purpose desired here for an all-encompassing campaign for women!
+The term female ensured we covered the entire gamut of ages and occupations of women even titles such as Miss, Mrs. and Ms. It is common in Europe to use the term “female” and this is where MOTORESS was born and Vicki Gray first came up with the idea – while she was living in Amsterdam.
+Female is a modern stylised term captivating the purpose desired here for an all-encompassing campaign for women!